Meet Our Team

 LUZ GALICIA. is a single mother of two daughters Katherine and Diana, both already graduated from college.
 She also just became a grandmother to Dimitri two years ago.
 Luz was a fierce community leader in 9to5’s housing campaign to stop the eviction of Denver Meadows Mobile Home Park Community where she was a resident.
 She helped to lead the fight against all odds to stop the rezoning of her community and collectively purchase the park.
 Luz brings a wealth of lived and professional experience, having earned her journalism degree in Mexico and working in the hospitality business for over 26 years.
 Luz is currently working in collaboration with the City of Boulder and 9to5 at different mobile home communities in Boulder to engage with the community, especially underrepresented communities.
 Luz is also continually educating residents on the new legislation passed the last couple years.
 She has a passion for helping the communities that need it most in different ways, including informing, educating, and empowering leaders and residents and collaborating with other organizations and with representatives of the city as well as city councilors in benefit of the communities.
 Luz is currently providing training to empower residents to voice their concerns and motivate residents to actively participate and get involved in new legislation and training.

-Krishna Inmula joined the 9to5 Georgia team in October 2020, currently managing the chapter’s digital communications, design projects, and data.
-Before joining the 9to5 team, she worked with Healthy Mothers, Healthy Babies Coalition of Georgia to cement the nonprofit as a leading voice for improving maternal & infant health in Georgia, first as an AmeriCorps VISTA member and then as a contract consultant.
+Krishna Inmula joined the 9to5 team in October 2020, and is currently the National Data Coordinator.
+Before joining the National team, Krishna worked as the Georgia chapter’s Communications & Data Coordinator, where she managed the chapter’s digital communications, design projects, and data.
+Before her time at 9to5, she worked with Healthy Mothers, Healthy Babies Coalition of Georgia to cement the nonprofit as a leading voice for improving maternal & infant health in Georgia, first as an AmeriCorps VISTA member and then as a contract communications & marketing consultant.
 Krishna’s prior professional experience ranges from marketing and design to data management to indie music PR and radio promotions.
-She holds a BBA in Management Information Systems and BS in Psychology from the University of Georgia.
+She holds a BBA in Management Information Systems and a BS in Psychology from the University of Georgia.

 Jewel Howard has been active in civic engagement since 2015.
 She has headed several voter registration campaigns and served as Co-director of the Voter Registration program for 2020.
 In addition to her work in civic engagement, Jewel is an 8 time Emmy-nominated producer, a spoken word artist, and podcast host.
 Jewel is a graduate of Roosevelt University with a B.S. in Business Administration.